 Providing measles vaccinations for children is essential.
-To do that, caregivers need to know about the vaccine.
+But to do that, caregivers must first know about the vaccines.

 Sometimes, measles vaccination schedules are not effectively advertised to caregivers, or not advertised at all.
 But there are simple processes that health facilities can follow when advertising vaccines, in order to increase vaccination coverage.